Researchers develop ultrasound patch to measure how full bladder is | www.lokmattimes.com

 For their first demonstration, the researchers decided to focus on the bladder, partly inspired by Dagdeviren's younger brother, who was diagnosed with kidney cancer a few years ago.
 After having one of his kidneys surgically removed, he had difficulty fully emptying his bladder.
 Dagdeviren wondered if an ultrasound monitor that reveals how full the bladder is might help patients similar to her brother, or people with other types of bladder or kidney problems.

-"Millions of people are suffering from bladder dysfunction and related diseases, and not surprisingly, bladder volume monitoring is an effective way to assess your kidney health and wellness," she says.
+"Millions of people are suffering from bladder dysfunction and related diseases, and not surprisingly, bladder volume monitoring is an effective way to assess your kidney health and wellness," she said.

 Currently, the only way to measure bladder volume is using a traditional, bulky ultrasound probe, which requires going to a medical facility.
 Dagdeviren and her colleagues wanted to develop a wearable alternative that patients could use at home.